Musawenkosi22/Python-Port-Scanner/README.md

 # Simple Network Scanner

 A lightweight, multithreaded TCP port scanner built in Python for learning network security fundamentals.
-Built as part of hands-on cybersecurity practice using Kali Linux.
+Built as part of hands on cybersecurity practice using Kali Linux.

 ## Features